Romancing SaGa 2: Music

-Following his work on Romancing SaGa, Ito was left feeling completely burned out.
+Ito felt completely burned out after his work on Romancing SaGa.
 Recalling his work on the game, Ito said he had worked through feelings of suffering from that creative exhaustion.
 He worked as both composer and arranger on the title.
 As with Romancing SaGa, Ito differentiated the soundtrack from the music of Final Fantasy by adding more percussion instruments.
-The soundtrack includes arrangements of tracks by Nobuo Uematsu; "Heartful Tears" from The Final Fantasy Legend, and "The Legend Begins" from its sequel.
+The soundtrack includes arrangements of tracks by Nobuo Uematsu; for example, "Heartful Tears" from The Final Fantasy Legend and "The Legend Begins" from its sequel.

-Two music albums were published by NTT Publishing in 1995, the official soundtrack and an arrange album.
-A remastered album was released in 2014 by Square Enix, which included the original main battle theme which had been left out of the original album release.
+Two music albums were published by NTT Publishing: an original soundtrack released in 1993 and reprinted in 1995, and an arranged album in 1995.
+Square Enix (the entity born from the merged Square and Enix) released a remastered album in 2014, which included the original main battle theme that had been omitted from the original album release.
 The remaster was supervised by Ito.
 A reissue, which included an interview with Kawazu and Ito, was released in 2020.
+Several of the game's music tracks were featured in Theatrhythm Final Fantasy: Curtain Call (2014) as downloadable content.

 Release

 Romancing SaGa 2 was released on December 10, 1993.
 Three guidebooks were published by NTT Publishing in association with Square; two in December 1993, and a complete guide in February 1994.
-A manga adaptation was released in three volumes by Tokuma Shoten between August 1994 and April 1995.
-The first volume was written by Hiroshi Morimoto, while the rest was written by Mayumi Hazuki.
-All volumes were illustrated by Kazuki Mendo.
-Like the other Super Famicom SaGa titles, Romancing SaGa 2 was never released outside Japan.
-Square localization staff member Ted Woolsey attributed it to a lack of manpower and the wish to keep staff on the production of Final Fantasy VII and Trials of Mana.
-In a later interview, Kawazu attributed the lack of localization both to its unconventional gameplay and the large amount of text in need of translation.
+Like the other Super Famicom SaGa titles, Romancing SaGa 2 was originally exclusive to Japan.
+Square localization staff member Ted Woolsey attributed this to a lack of manpower and the wish to keep staff focused on the production of Final Fantasy VII and Trials of Mana.
+Kawazu attributed the lack of localization both to its unconventional gameplay and the large amount of text in need of translation.

 The game received Virtual Console re-releases on the Wii in 2010, the Wii U in 2014, and the New Nintendo 3DS in 2017.
-The Wii version became unavailable with the shutdown of Wii's online services.
-For these versions, the game received a higher-than-expected CERO rating due to references to alcohol and drugs.
+The Wii version became unavailable after the shutdown of Wii's online services.
+CERO rated these versions a higher-than-expected rating due to references alcohol and drugs.
 The game was ported to mobile phones.
 It originally released for i-mode on November 1, 2010; an EZweb version followed on March 3, 2011.
 The port included a new dungeon called the Maze of Memories, featuring the background lore for the Seven Heroes.
 Several bugs and exploits from the original were fixed, with a new area included to replace a popular exploit to increase in-game funds.
 New character classes were distributed as paid downloadable content.
-This version shut down in 2018, when the services for older mobile titles were shut down.
+This version shut down in 2018, when the services for older mobile titles ceased.